-“It’s going to be city dependent access to transport is going to be a big factor.
-The world is moving to a hybrid work model, in the office for three days a week, so you want to make those productive.
-Things that do well in physical presence are things like building culture, onboarding people sharing experiences.
+“It’s going to be city-dependent, and access to transport is going to be a big factor.
+The world is moving to a hybrid work model — in the office for three days a week, so you want to make those days productive.
+Things that do well with physical presence are things like building culture, onboarding people and sharing experiences.
 There is very little learning in Zoom,” Agethen reckons.

-In a recent report on Singapore office, JP Morgan says office pre-commitments remain healthy for new office buildings such as Guoco Midtown (75%) and IOI Central Boulevard (40%).
-In fact in Singapore, CBD 3-5% in 2023 as there are no new office sites after the completion of IOI Central Boulevard.
+In a recent report on Singapore offices, JP Morgan says office pre-commitments remain healthy for new office buildings such as Guoco Midtown (75%) and IOI Central Boulevard (40%).
+In fact, in Singapore, CBD rents could rise by 3%–5% in 2023 as there are no new office sites after the completion of IOI Central Boulevard.

-On the other hand tech office demand has slowed – and this is likely to be a global phenomenon as big techs such as Facebook (now Meta), Amazon, Google and Netflix shed workers.
-According to press reports, in January (this year) Amazon’s CEO says the company is planning to shed 18,000 jobs.
-In 4Q2022, Google, Meta and Twitter announced job losses while Netflix started shedding jobs after subscriber losses.
+On the other hand, tech office demand has slowed — and this is likely to be a global phenomenon as big techs such as Facebook (now Meta), Amazon, Google and Netflix shed workers.
+According to press reports, Amazon CEO Andy Jassy said earlier this month that the company is planning to shed around 18,000 jobs.
+In 4Q2022, Google, Meta and Twitter announced job losses, while Netflix started cutting jobs after subscriber losses.

-In Singapore, tech office demand has slowed with Sea looking for a replacement tenant for 200,000 sq ft at Rochester Commons.
+In Singapore, tech office demand has slowed, with Sea looking for a replacement tenant for 200,000 sq ft at Rochester Commons.
 “A large Chinese tech tenant is no longer looking for additional office space.
 Another large tech tenant is seeing 30% physical occupancy at its Asia-Pac offices and may look to consolidate its footprint.
-There is also increasing pushback from MNC and large corporate tenants on rental increases and service charges from landlords,” JP Morgan notes in a Jan 16 report.
+There is also increasing pushback from MNCs and large corporate tenants on rental increases and service charges from landlords,” JP Morgan notes in its Jan 16 report.

-Interestingly, co-working has performed well in the last two years on the back of more enterprise tenants resulting in more landlords looking to incorporate co-working space in their properties, either independently or working with co-working operators, JP Morgan observed.
+Interestingly, co-working has performed well in the last two years on the back of more enterprise tenants, resulting in more landlords looking to incorporate co-working space into their properties, either independently or working with co-working operators, JP Morgan observes.

 Alternative use of space

-“In the alternative space we invest in pretty interesting things that are real estate ancillary, whether that's cold storage, data centres, student living as an alternative offset the mainstream residential.
-We’ve invested in disability housing in Australia,” Agethen says referring to Ivanhoé Cambridge’s investment in a Macquarie Asset Management managed platform.
+“We invest in pretty interesting things that are real estate ancillary, whether that’s cold storage, data centres, or student living as an alternative offset to the mainstream residential.
+We’ve invested in disability housing in Australia,” Agethen says, referring to Ivanhoé Cambridge’s investment in a Macquarie Asset Management-managed platform.

-The platform invests in Specialist Disability Accommodation (SDA) assets.
-The Australian Federal government has announced support initiatives, enabling private sector funding to accelerate the growth of SDA.
+The platform invests in specialist disability accommodation (SDA) assets.
+The Australian Federal government has announced support initiatives, enabling private sector funding to accelerate the growth of SDAs.